Lyce24/Data_Extraction/huffman/README.md

 |    apple.txt    |                  531 bytes                  |           188 bytes            |                                                  Yes |

 I used cmp to check each decompressed file and original file.
-All five files pass the test.
+All six files pass the test.